Core Products

 Hazard Mitigation Planning Process

-Several elements of the mitigation planning process are critical to preparing a plan that successfully accomplishes a community’s mitigation goals and encourages communities to integrate mitigation into day-to-day decision-making regarding community functions such as land-use planning, zoning, floodplain management, and site design.
+Several elements of the mitigation planning process are critical to preparing a plan that successfully accomplishes a community’s mitigation goals.

 Public Involvement